mpv-player/mpv/DOCS/man/ao.rst

     See ``--ao=help`` for a list of compiled-in audio output drivers sorted by autoprobe order.

+    Note that the default audio output driver is subject to change, and must not be relied upon.
+If a certain AO needs to be used, it must be explicitly specified.

 Available audio output drivers are:

 ``alsa``